 The project – Phase II

-The AIA has secured funding of £520,000 for the next phase of capital works to upgrade the interior of the building from Fife Leader (European Agricultural Fund for Rural Development: Europe investing in rural areas) and the Regeneration Capital Grant Fund.
+The AIA has secured funding of £520,000 for the next phase of capital works to upgrade the interior of the building from Fife LEADER (The European Agricultural Fund for Rural Development: Europe investing in rural areas) and the Regeneration Capital Grant Fund.
 This will improve its long-term sustainability by increasing energy efficiency and extending and increasing its use and will ensure accessibility and an improved experience for all users.
 The project will incorporate:

 - a DDA-compliant WC on the ground floor

 - upgrading the services, particularly combining 2 heating/ lighting systems

 - creating a flexible, third space to include a kitchen suitable for caterers

 - new doorways to graveyard and a terraced area, incorporating an ancient well discovered in 2016